c19p/c19/README.md

 # The C19 Protocol

 The C19 protocol is a variant of the [Gossip protocol].
 It allows a group of services to agree on a service-wide state.
+It is a replicated cache and can be embedded right into your Kubernetes pods.

 The C19 protocol can help you share a state between your Kubernetes pods and have that state available to your application locally, without worrying about fetching the data.